The

 Things to Do with Kids in Richfield, MN

 We know how essential it is that every member of your family has fun on a trip.
-Since there is an abundance of things to do in Richfield, Minnesota, even the youngest ones have plenty of options.
-Whether you want to get hands-on at a museum or in a game of mini-golf, explore the biggest mall in America or visit with wildlife, you definitely won’t run out of kid-friendly attractions in Richfield and the surrounding areas.
+Since there are an abundance of things to do in Richfield, even the youngest ones have plenty of options.
+You definitely won’t run out of kid-friendly attractions in Richfield and the surrounding areas.

 1. Visit a Museum

-For kids of all ages, consider visiting one of the nearby museums, such as the Minnesota Children’s Museum, The Works Museum or the Science Museum of Minnesota.
-The Minnesota Children’s Museum in nearby St. Paul has three floors of fun with 11 different hand-on exhibits.
-Your child can climb up the four-story Scramble and walk across the 40-foot high catwalk before sliding down a giant slide, test their abilities on a climbing wall or make their way through a laser maze.
+Consider visiting one of the nearby museums, such as the Minnesota Children’s Museum, The Works Museum or the Science Museum of Minnesota.
+The Minnesota Children’s Museum in nearby St. Paul has three floors of fun with 11 hands-on exhibits.
+Your child can climb up the four-story Scramble and walk across the 40-foot-high catwalk before sliding down a giant slide.
+They can also explore a vibrant pretend town, learn about shipwrecks and play in a sensory garden.

-You could also take your little engineer to The Works Museum, a museum for hand-on engineering and design experiences.
-At The Works, your child can use brick pixel pics to create 2-D art or even build a circuit.
-The museum isn’t only for children — attend a class at the Workshop as a family, and everyone can learn a new thing or two.
+You could also take your little engineer to The Works Museum in Bloomington, a museum for hands-on engineering and design experiences.
+Your child can use brick pixel pics to create 2D art or even build a circuit.
+The museum isn’t only for children — attend a class at the workshop as a family, and everyone can learn a new thing or two.

 The Science Museum of Minnesota in Saint Paul can also keep your family busy for the day.
-The museum features a plethora of exhibits, from dinosaurs and fossils to the human body gallery, and also has featured exhibits for a limited time.
+It offers an excellent way to learn about animals, space, dinosaurs, math and more.
 You could even take a break from walking around the museum and enjoy a movie at the Omnitheater.
 With so many exciting opportunities at all three museums, you’ll have a never-ending to-do list of family fun.

 3. Have Fun at the Mall of America

-When you visit the Mall of America, just a short trip from Richfield to Bloomington, there are so many kid-friendly attractions to see, you may never even step foot in a store.
+There are so many kid-friendly attractions to see that you may never even step foot in a store.
 Whether you have a family of Lego-lovers, thrill-seekers or artists, you’ll have plenty of things to do to keep the good times rolling.
-On your next trip to the largest mall in the U.S., consider the following attractions for the whole family:
+On your next trip to the largest mall in the United States, consider the following attractions for the whole family:

-• Nickelodeon Universe: The Mall of America also features the largest indoor theme park with more than 25 rides and attractions and opportunities for children to meet their favorite characters.
+• Nickelodeon Universe: The Mall of America also features the largest indoor theme park with more than two dozen rides and attractions and opportunities for children to meet their favorite characters.

-• The Crayola Experience: The Crayola Experience features 60,000-square feet of 25 different attractions, such as naming and wrapping your own crayon and appearing on a coloring page, sure to keep your whole family busy for hours.
+• The Crayola Experience: The Crayola Experience features 60,000 square feet of attractions, such as naming and wrapping your own crayon and appearing on a coloring page.
+You’re sure to keep your whole family busy for hours.

 4. See Wildlife